Jonathanlouiskirk/reVENUE/README.md

 You are all set!
 Visit our app at the following link on your browser: http://localhost:8000/revenue/

+WELCOME TO OUR SITE!
+To start, you must review a venue. please pick one of the venues already on the home page or create a new venue to review.
+ENJOY!!

 Tell us what you think!
 We'd love your feedback!